ampproject/amp.dev/content/docs/troubleshooting/validation_errors.md

   </tr>
 </table>

-The AMP format does not JavaScript added to pages, except for JavaScript files provided by the AMP Project itself.
-Many common uses of javascript have AMP HTML library equivalent implemenations.
+The AMP format does not allow custom JavaScript to be added to pages, except for JavaScript files provided by the AMP Project itself.
+Many common uses of JavaScript have AMP HTML library equivalent implementations.
 See [AMP components](/docs/reference/components) for the set of components that can be used to enhance AMP HTML pages.